wulexzel/c2-js-intro-debrief/README.md

         - Select `https` and then COPY that url
         - Open Git Bash on your computer, `cd` to a directory where you wish to save this assignment to work on
         - Type `git clone ` followed by the URL you copied from Github
-        - `cd` into the repository for this assignment you have just cloned, `BootstrapPractice`
+        - `cd` into the repository for this assignment that you have just cloned.
 * Open the newly cloned project in a code editor (ex.
-Visual Studio Code). _If you do not yet has VSCode, it's okay, you can also edit the files in Notepad or a similar text editor._
+Visual Studio Code).

 ### Part 2 - Edit the _cloned_ project